Budibase/website/content/blog/inside-it/in-house-vs-outsourcing-software-development.md

 More on this later.

 Clearly then, it’s a lot harder to generalize about outsourcing in this way.
 We, therefore, need to turn our attention to some of the more project-specific decision points that come into play here.

+We've also created a guide to deciding whether to [build vs buy software](/blog/inside-it/build-vs-buy-software).

 ## In-house vs outsourcing software development: decision points